deoplete-plugins/deoplete-clang/README.md

 ## Overview
-Asynchronous C/C++/Objective-C/Objective-C++ completion for Neovim.
-Using,
+Deoplete-clag offers asynchronous completion of code written in C, C++, Objective-C and Objective-C++ inside of Neovim.
+It is built upon the following
+tools:

 ### deoplete.nvim
 [Shougo/deoplete.nvim](https://github.com/Shougo/deoplete.nvim)

-Dark powered asynchronous completion framework for neovim.
-Fastetst, Fully asynchronous, Nonblocking user interface, Customizable source for each languages, and more.
-The Nextgen word completion.
+The *dark powered asynchronous completion framework* for neovim.
+It offers a fast, fully asynchronous, nonblocking user interface, customizable sources for each languages, and more.
+The Next generation of word completion.

 ### libclang-python3
 [zchee/libclang-python3](https://github.com/zchee/libclang-python3)

-Clang compiler bindings for python.
-but llvm official bindings are Python2 only.
-It was ported to Python3.
-Original author is @Anteru.
-I was fork it, and follow the latest of llvm clang.
+A Python 3 port of the official clang compiler bindings for Python.
+The original author is @Anteru, I forked it and follow the latest of llvm clang.

-## Required
+## Requirements

 ### Neovim and neovim/python-client
 https://github.com/neovim/neovim